spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

 1. Install Spinnaker to a Kubernetes cluster.
 There are several ways to do this:
    - [Install Halyard in Docker](/setup/install/halyard/#install-halyard-on-docker)
      - In your `docker run` command, mount the `.kube` directory to the container to allow you to modify `.kube` config files on your local machine and persist the changes inside the container:
        ```
        docker run -p 8084:8084 -p 9000:9000 \
          --name halyard --rm \
          -v ~/.hal:/home/spinnaker/.hal \
          -v ~/.kube:/home/spinnaker/.kube \
          -it \
          gcr.io/spinnaker-marketplace/halyard:stable
        ```
+   - Use the [Spinnaker for Google Cloud Engine](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp) solution, which installs Spinnaker to Google Kubernetes Engine.
    - Consult installation guides for [Google Kubernetes Engine](https://www.spinnaker.io/setup/quickstart/halyard-gke/) and [Amazon Kubernetes Service](https://aws.amazon.com/blogs/opensource/continuous-delivery-spinnaker-amazon-eks/)
    - Use the new [Spinnaker Operator](https://docs.armory.io/spinnaker/operator/#install-operator) to quickly install with `kubectl` commands.
      - Install the Operator in [cluster mode](https://docs.armory.io/spinnaker/operator/#installing-operator-in-cluster-mode)